Abdullah Yusuf Ali: Triumph and Tragedy

 Title page of 1937 edition

 Translating the Qur’an was a natural step forward in Yusuf Ali’s spiritual journey.
-This was done probably with his students in mind.
-It might also have also been inspired by the earlier translation by Muhammad Marmaduke Pickthall, published in 1930 (The Meaning of the Glorious Koran).
-Yusuf Ali had found this translation too literal.
+He probably did this with his students in mind.
+He might also have been inspired by Muhammad Marmaduke Pickthall’s earlier translation, published in 1930 (The Meaning of the Glorious Koran).
+However, Yusuf Ali found this translation too literal.

-Whatever be the reasons, it was another important landmark in his spiritual journey.
-He kept the project a secret for the first few years until he revealed it to some of his students and friends in Lahore.
+Whatever the reasons, it was another important landmark in his spiritual journey.
+For the first few years, he kept the project a secret until he revealed it to some of his students and friends in Lahore.

 Circumstances